M

 There are reference periods for the existing climate and for the future scenarios the average duration is computed over such periods in a statistical sense (for future years from 2060 to 2100 are considered).
 The definition of the indicator is a series of consecutive days where the used indicator is below -1.
 Read More

-Number of drought events in the analysed period (SSI-1) - SSP5 Upper bound
+Number of drought events in the analysed period (SMA-1) - SSP1 Lower bound

-Number of Drought events as defined by the SSI-1 indicator (Standardised Streamflow Index cumulated on a 1-month window) a consecutive series of days below -1 using SSP5 Upper bound Climate change scenario.
+Number of Drought events as defined by the SMA-1 indicator (Standardised Moisture Anomaly cumulated on a 1-month window) a consecutive series of days below -1 using SSP1 Lower bound Climate change scenario.

 The existing climate refers to the entire historical period of the last 40 years (1979 - 2016) the methodology employed for the computation is exhaustively explained in the Background paper.